lsieun/EnglishDictionary/theme/metal.md

 铁

 - iron: 铁 a chemical element.
 Iron is a hard strong metal that is used to make steel and is also found in small quantities in blood and food.
+- steel: 钢 a strong hard metal that is made of a mixture of iron and carbon

 铝